LucasDelfino92/morrowindsharp/modlist.md

 ## OVERHAULS

+- [**Atmospheric Delights**](https://www.nexusmods.com/morrowind/mods/47472) by Lucevar: interior overhaul of Desele's House of Earthly Delights to be more atmospheric.
+Adds several new NPCs with unique dialogue, including a bouncer and several new patrons.
+The NPCs now use a custom set of vanilla voice lines to better capture their role and personalities.
 - [**Cavern Of The Incarnate Overhaul**](https://www.nexusmods.com/morrowind/mods/42860/) by Aoimevelho: bump-maps the Cavern of the Incarnate and the Azura statue meshes, adds flowers, grass, and tiny fireflies, and modifies the armor and clothes on some of the failed incarnates.
   - Hide/delete the **Meshes** and **Textures** folders.
   - In TESAME, delete the following records: